Marker Logo

 Erected by the Grand Gulf Military Monument Commission.

 Location.
 32° 1.755′ N, 91° 3.211′ W. Marker is in Grand Gulf, Mississippi, in Claiborne County.
-Marker can be reached from Grand Gulf Road south of River Road.
+It can be reached from Grand Gulf Road south of River Road.
 Located at the Grand Gulf Military Park (Fee charged), near the Laundry/Showers building.
 Touch for map.
 Marker is at or near this postal address: 12006 Grand Gulf Road, Port Gibson MS 39150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-War Comes to Grand Gulf (about 300 feet away, measured in a direct line); The Buildup for War (about 300 feet away); Grand Gulf Military Park (about 300 feet away); Bombardment of Confederate Fortifications by Federal Gunboats (about 400 feet away); Paddle Wheel of the Confederate Transport Charm (about 400 feet away); Scotia (about 600 feet away); Confederate Memorial Chapel (about 600 feet away); Rodney Sacred Heart Roman Catholic Church (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: War Comes to Grand Gulf (about 300 feet away, measured in a direct line); The Buildup for War (about 300 feet away); Grand Gulf Military Park (about 300 feet away); Bombardment of Confederate Fortifications by Federal Gunboats (about 400 feet away); Paddle Wheel of the Confederate Transport Charm (about 400 feet away); Scotia (about 600 feet away); Confederate Memorial Chapel (about 600 feet away); Rodney Sacred Heart Roman Catholic Church (about 600 feet away).
 Touch for a list and map of all markers in Grand Gulf.

 Also see . . .